Skip to main content

 Adjustability

-A pillow that you can adjust is great for giving you the chance to fine-tune the pillow’s loft and firmness to your own comfort needs, and any CPAP accessories, like a mask.
+A pillow you can adjust is great for fine-tuning its loft and firmness to your comfort needs, as well as for CPAP accessories like a mask.

 How much do the best pillows for sleep apnea cost?